5Mountains/5Mountains/README.md

 ***

-These are a **bunch of pet-projects** that I have done during my studies 🎓:
+These are a bunch of **commercial and pet-projects** that I have done:

+✔️ I had some **freelance** experience where I was able tested Node.js and Express.js:
+  - Newborn site - link to the [code](https://github.com/5Mountains/newbornSite) :open_file_folder: and to the [app](http://alinapiatyhor.com/) :mag:

 ✔️ Using HTML, SCSS, BEM & Responsive patterns:
   - Museum NAMU - link to the [code](https://github.com/5Mountains/Museum-NAMU) :open_file_folder: / to the [app](https://5mountains.github.io/Museum-NAMU/) :mag: